Doug's DNA Page Continued

 Our TMRCA results are in generations since the MRCA.
 To get to years, you have to know how long a generation is.
 A good average number for Scotland before 1800 and the USA since 1607 is 31 years.
 There are several online TMRCA calculators, such as this one provided by us using our mutation rates.

 Each STR on average mutates at a differing rate from other STRs.
-Using the Sorenson Foundation, Ysearch, and Ymatch databases, plus several academic studies, your webmaster has been able to infer the 'concensus' absolute mutation speeds of the Family Tree DNA 111-marker STR panel.
+Using the Sorenson Foundation and Ymatch databases, plus several academic studies, as well as our own data on Somerled descendants, your webmaster has been able to infer the 'concensus' absolute mutation speeds of the Family Tree DNA 111-marker STR panel.
 These rates are needed for the various calculations.
 Note that Professor McDonald's rates are quite a bit slower than those used by FTDNA for their on-line TMRCA "FTDNATiP".
 We believe that ours are more reliable than those of FTDNA since TMRCA calculations with them agree perfectly with the same calculations using SNPs derived from BigY results.

 It is possible to infer relationships from DNA data, without starting with a paper trail.
 With the number of STR markers we have, even if everyone had 111 of them, it is not possible to do so with certainty.
 Doing that requires that we have SNP data.
 This is now availabe for some of our participants from the BigY or "SNP Panels".
 We use computer methods to process our data employing both SNPs (which hav higher prioroty) and STRs.
 We now have classification groups of varyibng reliability depending on the number of SNP tests a person has taken and the uniqueness of their STR results.
 We present the computer results for a part of R1a using our most stringent classification criteria.